VPS Privacy Protection Guide 2026: Data Security & Storage Management

 lastb -n 20 # failed login attempts

-Look for files with unusual permissions:
+Look for files with suspicious permissions:

 # Find world-writable files